aws-samples/eks-workshop-v2/website/docs/automation/gitops/flux/cluster_bootstrap.md

 > prerequisites checks passed
 ```

-An AWS CodeCommit repository has already been created for you so let's bootstrap Flux on our EKS cluster:
+Now let's bootstrap Flux on our EKS cluster using the CodeCommit repository:

 ```bash
 $ flux bootstrap git \